Imagine using your spare time to create a dropshipping business that generates passive income while you sleep. Sounds like a dream, right?

 While a dropshipping business has low startup costs, a business owner will find that they can improve their profit margins if they collect customer data.

 Information like customers’ names, email addresses, phone numbers, and products purchased can make it easier for you to personalize marketing for your own dropshipping business.
-Hubspot has some useful courses on how and where to personalize customer interactions on an ecommerce platform.

 Automate SMS and Email Marketing